Slow punctures: should you repair them and what are the dangers?

 Tips on what to do with a slow puncture on your car tyre.
 Is it safe to drive on and when you can repair it?

-While it may be safe to drive with a slow puncture it is always recommended that you get the tyre repaired or replaced as soon as possible.
+Once aware of a slow puncture it may be relatively safe to drive carefully on it for a short period when absolutely necessary, but it is always recommended that you get the tyre repaired or replaced as soon as possible.
 The loss of pressure will be small at first, but continual tyre wear will eventually lead to a larger leak, more than enough to affect your car's handling and safety.

 Does your car have a slow puncture?

 So what are the signs of a slow puncture?
 Well, the Highway Code tells drivers to give their car a visual inspection before driving off, and hopefully, that will help you spot a slow puncture before it turns into something worse.
 If a tyre looks a little out of shape when compared with the other tyres on the car, that could be a sign of a flat or a partial deflation.